YinYangKarly/wf-rnaseq/docs/USERGUIDE.md

 Input can be defined in the parameters config file using filepaths.
 The exception being the reference genome files. <br/>

 The reference files work through a library system using the genome parameter, where the name of the genome will be looked up in the library. <br/>
 The library file is the igenomes config file.
-All genomes that will be used are described in there, including where the files are.<br/>
+All genomes that will be used are described in there, including where the files are.
+The files needed for fusion detection with Arriba will are described there as well. <br/>
-It is preferred to have all the genomes in one common directory, as this will keep everything organized and easily maintained. <br/>
+It is preferred to have all the genomes in one common directory, as this will keep everything organized and easily maintained.
+Also, the files required for Arriba fusion detection is preferred to be at the same plcace as the genomes in a separate folder called 'arriba'. <br/>
 The genome for use can be either filled in the parameter config file or in the command line within linux.<br/>

 There are a lot of parameters that can be filled in.
 Below is the list with parameters and what purpose each of them have.<br/><br/>